 Back is rounded.
 Note how the chest is collapsed over onto itself.
 This is a weak position that will be hard to breathe deeply from.

 This squat issue is caused by poor hip and hamstring flexibility, as well as a weak lower back and core.
 If a trainee is leaning forward too much in an air squat, this can acutely or chronically injure the back once weight is added—particularly the lower back.

 Torso leans too far forward.
 This is a really unstable squat once weight is added.

 Coming up Next

-Check out The Ultimate Guide To The Squat, Part 2 where we we’ll show you even more advanced techniques to help you fix your broken squat.
+Check out How to Squat: The Ultimate Guide -Part 2 where we ’ll show you even more advanced techniques to help you fix your broken squat.

 (Want articles like this via email?
 Here's the sign up!)